Myra (album): Reception

 Despite live performances and several TV appearances at the time, Myra failed to be a charting success, and only appeared at on the Top Heatseekers chart, peaking at number 47.
-The album was met with mixed to positive reception from Allmusic, who rated the album three out of five stars.
+Allmusic rated the album three out of five stars.

+Track listing

+Tracks 2–13 of Myra+More are those of the original album, with "Wishing on the Same Star" removed.
+Tracks 14–16 of the original Japanese release appear as tracks 15–17.